seedcase-project/use-cases/male-seed-beetle/scripts/README.md

 interesting to us as a first test case as it only contains string based, and numerical data, which makes it a good test case for the Seedcase software.

+It is not possible to download data directly from DRYAD, so we have downloaded the data from Zenodo, where it is also available.